gameworkers/CodeOfConduct/README.md

 ## Definitions

 This section is intended to help explain some of the terms used above.
-If you have suggestions for words you would like to see added to this list, please get in touch by emailing: [INSERT EMAIL HERE]
+If you have suggestions for words you would like to see added to this list, please get in touch by emailing: gameworkersunite@gmail.com

 ### Marginalization